We are the Student Affairs support for the RTA School of Media. You can contact us for guidance and advice in any of the following areas:

 A – Yes.
 Students have the ability to take a short-term withdrawal from the program.
 Students wanting to do this must first meet with the Student Affairs Coordinator to discuss the scenario and to complete the Short Term Withdrawal Form on RAMSS.

 Q – What is the Exchange Program and when can I apply?

 A – The Exchange Program is for students in the third year of the program, who wish to study abroad for one semester (typically during the Winter semester).
 The selection process occurs one year prior to the actual exchange, whereby second year students are invited to attend an information session in late Fall.
 The application process is competitive and completed online shortly thereafter.
 Students must have a minimum GPA of 2.5 and a clear academic standing.
 For those who qualify, interviews will be held in the Winter semester of second year between the student, the Student Affairs Coordinator and the Exchange Officer.
 Those who are selected to participate in an exchange will have courses approved for their completion and for transfer credit towards their degree requirements.
 Visit this website for further details and a list of exchange partners.

 Q – How can I be academically accommodated as a student with a disability?

-A – The Access Centre provides helpful assistance to students with learning disabilities, mental health issues, sensory impairments, medical, and mobility issues.
-Students are encouraged to register with the Access Centre as early as possible.
+A – The Academic Accommodation Support centre provides helpful assistance to students with learning disabilities, mental health issues, sensory impairments, medical, and mobility issues.
+Students are encouraged to register with the Academic Accommodation Support centre as early as possible.

 Q – Is it possible to appeal a grade?